sanderland/katrain/README.md

 ## Quickstart
 * Right-click any button you don't understand for help.
-* To analyze a game, load it using the button in the top right, or press `ctrl-L`
+* To analyze a game, load it using the button in the bottom right, or press `ctrl-L`
 * To play against AI, pick an AI from the drop down a color and either 'human' or 'teach' for yourself and start playing.
     * For different board sizes, use the button with the little goban in the bottom right for a new game.